shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-25-runnnig-kafka-on-containers.md

 docker-compose up -d
 ```

-this starts zookeeper on port `2181` and Kafka on port `9092` along with some configurations:
+docker-compose starts zookeeper on port `2181` and Kafka on port `9092` along with some configurations:
 1. Zookeeper
 	1. **`ZOOKEEPER_CLIENT_PORT`** - Port where Zookeeper would be available.
 	2. **`ZOOKEEPER_TICK_TIME `**- the length of a single tick.